midas-isg/auth0-nodejs-webapp-sample/README.md

-# 07-Authorization

-## Set the User's Role
+# MIDAS SSO Example using Node.js

+This example of a regular web application using Node.js, Express.js, midas-sso and Auth0.

+## Hook up to midass-sso

-This sample shows how to perform an authorization check for the logged in user.
-You can add roles to the user's `app_metadata` in the [Auth0 dashboard](https://manage.auth0.com/#/users).
-This sample checks for a role of `admin` in the user's `app_metadata` and, if that role exists, allows the user to access the `/admin` route.
+This example shows how to hook up to midass-sso and perform an authorization check for the logged in user.
+After user signs up to midas-sso via MIDAS Accounts, the user will automatically get `ISG_USER` role so that the user can access `/user`.
+This example checks for a role of `ISG_ADMIN` which user usually won't get and, if the user tries to access the `/admin` route, redirects the user to the `/unauthorized`.

 ## Running the Sample